Will the Leader of the House update the House on the forthcoming business?

 The hon.
 Lady asks about the police grant.
 Real-terms overall police spending has increased since 2015-16 by over £475 million, including increased investment in transformation and technology.
 In this settlement, we propose to increase the total investment in the police system by a further £450 million year on year in 2018-19, if police and crime commissioners maximise their local precepts.
 She is absolutely right, however, to point out the very concerning rise in particularly high-impact crimes, such as knife crime.
 I hope that she welcomes Operation Sceptre, which many police forces are joining to try to tackle this appalling crime, which has such a terrible impact on victims and their families.

 Finally, the hon.
 Lady asks for reassurance about Capita.
 There has just been an urgent question, in which the Parliamentary Secretary, Cabinet Office, my hon.
 Friend the Member for Hertsmere (Oliver Dowden) answered a number of points about Capita and Carillion.
 A web page has been set up by the Insolvency Service for those who are affected and seeking advice about the failure of Carillion.
 In the context of Carillion, there is a dedicated website set up by the special managers, PricewaterhouseCoopers, as well as a dedicated helpline.
 Jobcentre Plus, through its rapid response service, is available for advice and support for those whose jobs may be affected.
 In the case of Capita, however, as my hon.
-Friend pointed out, the Government closely monitor all the firms to whom they outsource contracts, and they do not believe that Capita is in anything like a similar situation to Carillion.
+Friend pointed out, the Government closely monitor all the firms to which they outsource contracts, and they do not believe that Capita is in anything like a similar situation to Carillion.

 In this centenary year of some women gaining the right to vote, does my right hon.
 Friend agree that there should be a debate in Government time to mark International Women’s Day on 8 March, perhaps to demonstrate the respect that the Government have for the immense contribution that women have made to this place over the past 100 years?